New York Ejection Injury Attorneys

 - Significant disfigurement

-- Medically determined impairment or injury of a non-permanent nature preventing a person from performing daily activities
+- Medically determined impairment or non-permanent injury prevents a person from performing daily activities.

 - Permanent loss of use of a body member, function, organ, or system

 - Permanent consequential limitation of use of an organ or member

 - A significant limitation of the use of a body function or system

 The compensation you receive from a claim with the at-fault party’s liability insurance carrier could compensate you for losses, such as:

 - Pain and suffering